 One of the best known Bible passages is the story of Jesus calling Peter, James and John over to lead them high up on an unknown mountain (Mt.
 17:1-8).
 Just them.
 When they got to the top, the Bible says, “Jesus was transfigured before them.”
 The original Superhero unveiled, “His face shone like the sun, and his clothes became as white as the light.”

 It’s been said that black is the absence of color and pure white is the combination of all colors.
 Jesus’ clothes had become majestic robes of royal Divinity— transformed into a white that was not of this world–a holy brilliance before their very eyes.

-It gets better.
-Then He called Moses and Elijah back from the dead and started having a conversation with them.
+Then Jesus called Moses and Elijah back from the dead and started having a conversation with them.
 It’s hard to glance over that story.

 There’s more.
 From the heavens…God spoke.
 “A bright cloud covered them, and a Voice from the cloud said, “This is My Son, whom I love; with Him I am well pleased.
 Listen to Him!”

 Out of the hundreds of thousands of people in this world, how did He choose just three: three intimates, to witness this majestic moment when Heaven actually came down to earth?

 And then Jesus told them that this was just for the three of them right now.
 “Don’t tell anyone.”
 [That’s why there weren’t any women in that group.
 Men can actually lock stuff like that down.]

 Three men: Peter, James, and John.
 Three men: chosen by Jesus to witness this historic, utterly mystifying, miraculous event—God speaking, robes glowing, dead men walking, the face of Jesus shining as bright as the sun (Have you ever tried to look at the sun?
 It’s pretty bright!).